 - An illness, such as pneumonia, sepsis (a blood infection), or pancreatitis

 - An injury to the chest or the part of the brain that controls breathing, or severe burns

-- Inhaling vomited food or liquids or harmful gases, such as chlorine, or near-drowning
+- Inhaling smoke, vomited food, liquids, or harmful gases such as chlorine, or near-drowning

 - A drug overdose, multiple transfusions, or a lung injury from a transfusion